arturszigurs/SitecoreDevRoadmap/README.md

-# SitecoreDevRoadmap
+# Sitecore Developer Roadmap
-Sitecore developer roadmap 2022
+This is my own take on Sitecore developer roadmap in 2022

 Sitecore nowadays is moving to a more modular architecture.